brndnmtthws/brndn-io/content/posts/the-10x-engineer-is-a-myth-its-more-like-100x/index.md

 ---
-title: "The 10x Engineer Is a Myth: It's More Likely 100x"
+title: "The 10x Engineer Is a Myth: It's More Like 100x"
 date: 2023-08-12T11:42:38-04:00
 draft: false
 tags: